swcarpentry/DEPRECATED-boot-camps/version-control/git/mobility/Readme.md

 ![wordvlatex](https://raw.github.com/gidden/boot-camps/mobility/version-control/git/mobility/wordvslatex.gif "Word vs. Latex")

-With the advent of Google Drive, it's often as easy to use that tool if a document is simple enough, i.e., on the left side of the curver (where Word is easier than Latex).
+With the advent of Google Drive, it's often as easy to use that tool if a document is simple enough, i.e., on the left side of the curve (where Word is easier than Latex).
 Note that Google Docs is version controlled as well!

 Furthermore, simply **imagine** having to write something as complicated as a